starkpay/apidoc/source/index.html.md

 ### Getting started

-• Create a new account or login at: https://dashboard.starkpayments.net
+• Create a new account or login at: https://dashboard.starkpayments.net <br>
-• Complete your Profile and Business Details
+• Complete your Profile and Business Details <br>
-• Generate a Test or Live API key
+• Generate a Test or Live API key <br>

 # Authentication